sbdchd/squawk/docs/docs/safe_migrations.md

 ## safety requirements

 1. Use Squawk to lint your migrations.
 Follow the advice.
-2. Set a short `lock_timeout` (e.g. 2 seconds) within Postgres when running your migrations.
+2. Set a short `lock_timeout` (e.g. 1 second) within Postgres when running your migrations.
 If you hit the `lock_timeout`, great, retry your migration until it succeeds.
+3. _Recommended_: Set a `statement_timeout` (e.g. 5 seconds) to prevent runaway migrations from using too many resources & holding locks for too long.

 ### `lock_timeout`